 “The Board / Mecklemore team was also prepared to come and demonstrate the solution’s capabilities in our own environment.
 They didn’t just rely on a standard demonstration but related it to our particular requirements, which stood out during the selection process,” Manish continues.

 Board was implemented by technology partner Mecklemore in just four months and went live in March 2019.
-Manish says Mecklemore’s knowledge and experience was invaluable during the deployment process.
+Manish says Mecklemore’s knowledge and experience were invaluable during the deployment process.
 The firm worked closely with the Ability Options management team to ensure the solution was tailored to meet the organisation’s specific needs, which was made easier thanks to Board’s flexible platform approach.

 The Benefits: From Excel to Driver-Based Budgeting